gaston-amaya/alkemy_challange_ruby/README.md

 # Tests

-made for genre, movie and character
+made CRUD tests for genre, movie and character

 to try the tests, run the below command in the respository directory